Skip to content

 The three criteria for each award category carry no specified weighting.
 The Selection Panel will consider each application on its own merit with reference to the criteria.

-1. Awardees are encouraged to collaborate with the Teaching and Learning Innovation Centre (TALIC) to share their best practice and join the University academic community to provide pedagogical support and professional development initiatives to make impact across the University;
+2. To recognise their achievements in teaching and learning, UDTA, OTA (individual) and ECTA awardees will be given a special title of Distinguished Teaching Fellow, Senior Teaching Fellow and Teaching Fellow, respectively, from the date of award until the end of the academic year 2027-28.
+They are encouraged to collaborate with the Teaching and Learning Innovation Centre (TALIC) to share best practice and join the University academic community to provide pedagogical support and professional development initiatives to make impacts across the University.

-The monetary award can be used for academic purposes related to teaching and learning.
-In the case that the awardee wishes to use the grant to support teaching relief in order to focus on a teaching and learning initiative, a maximum of two courses arranged in different academic years may be allowed subject to the approval of his/her Faculty/Department.
-Awardees are expected to submit a brief report on the uses of the award at the end of the funding period, which is five years for UDTA and OTA, three years for ECTA and two years for TIA (or up until the expiry of the awardee’s appointment with the University, whichever being the earlier).
-For the team award, the monetary award will be shared equally among all team members.
+In the case that an awardee wishes to use the grant to support teaching relief to focus on a teaching and learning initiative, a maximum of two courses taught in different academic years may be allowed subject to Faculty/Department approval.
+Awardees are expected to submit a brief report on the uses of the award at the end of the funding period, which is five years for UDTA and OTA, three years for ECTA and two years for TIA (or up until the expiry of the awardee’s appointment with the University, whichever is the earlier).
+For the team award, the amount will be shared equally among team members.

 Awardees are expected to continue to contribute to the enhancement of teaching and learning at the University.
 They should be active members of the University’s Teaching Academy.